JBarnett775/Terraform_IaC_AWS/README.md

 ![subnet](images/subnets.png)

-#### With my subnets I have created them in separate data centre so that if one of them goes down the other will still be up and running, this follows the concept of availability
+#### With my subnets I have created them in a separate data centre so that if one of them goes down the other will still be up and running, this follows the concept of availability

 ## - Adding an Internet Gateway and Route Table -
 #### So far I have created a VPC and some subnets, currently my network is completely isolated.
-To visualise this issue it is as though I have built a house but there is no road connecting it to the outside world, I think this issue by adding in the Internet Gateway (IGW) and the route table.
+To visualise this issue it is as though I have built a house but there is no road connecting it to the outside world, I fix this issue by adding in the Internet Gateway (IGW) and the route table.

 ![IGW](images/IGW.png)